 For me, fall is all about three things: sweaters, apple cider and football tailgating.
 Sweaters, because I own enough cardigans to put Mr. Rogers to shame, apple cider because it’s delicious and Michigan apples make the best cider in the world, and football tailgating because we take it seriously.

-For the garlic-white wine sauce, I used a mini bottle of Gallo Family Vineyards Pinot Grigio.
+For the garlic-white wine sauce, I used a mini bottle of pinot grigio.
 The brightness of the citrus notes in this wine balance out the richness from the cream and the meatballs themselves.
-Use the Gallo store locator to find a bottle for your own tailgate (and use this coupon for $1 off!).
-Also, be sure to connect with Gallo Family Vineyards on Facebook, Twitter, Instagram, and YouTube, and find ideas for pairing wine with your favorite tailgate-perfect BBQ foods here.

 For the Meatballs:

 - 1/2 cup Italian breadcrumbs

 - 1 teaspoon Worcestershire sauce

 - 1 tablespoon all-purpose flour

 - 3/4 cup pinot grigio